OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 will see this page:

 .. image:: ../../images/screenshots/800x600/geoserver-newstore.png
+    :scale: 70 %
     :align: center
-    :scale: 70 %

-    *The New Store page*
+    :alt: The New Store page

 Select the :guilabel:`Directory of spatial files`, you will see the following:

 .. image:: ../../images/screenshots/800x600/geoserver-new-vector.png
+    :scale: 70 %
     :align: center
-    :scale: 70 %

-    *Filling in the New Store page*
+    :alt: Filling in the New Store page

 Type in a name for the Data Store - I used *Natural Earth* and fill in the URL to the data set - in this case :file:`/usr/local/share/data/natural_earth/`.